WebisD/Advance-network-topics/Semana 2 - Sockets/README.md

 ### Commands

-List all commands available in server
+List all commands available in the server.

 #### Linux
 ![command](Images/ex3_linux_Commands.PNG)